EnigmaCurry/code-smore/embedded/teensy-arduino/decoder-display/README.md

  * Click `OK`.
  * Go to `Tools` -> `Board` -> `Boards Manager`.
  * Search for  "teensy"" and install `Teensy (for Arduino IDE ...)` (latest version)
+ * Open the `Library Manager` and search for `Lewis` and install it (this is the embedded morse code decoder library).